Linda Gaye Scott

-Linda Gaye Scott (born February 1, 1943 in Los Angeles, California) is an American actress.
+Linda Gaye Scott is an American actress.

 Music career

 In 1963, Linda Gaye Scott appeared on the cover of Jan and Dean's second album "Jan and Dean Take Linda Surfin'."
 Another photo from the same session was used for their "Surf City" 45 picture sleeve.
 The following year she made her own record, "Joey's Last Big Game" b/w "The Spark that Flamed The Fire" for Apogee Records.
 (The single did not chart.)